 1. Affiliate Marketing

 With affiliate marketing, you enter into relationships with advertisers and place their links on your blog (be it text links, images, or banner ads).
-For the majority of the advertisers you will receive a commission if anyone clicks on your links and then places an order.
-For some other advertisers you will receive a commission for people just clicking on the ad.
+For the majority of the advertisers, you will receive a commission if anyone clicks on your links and then places an order.
+For some other advertisers, you will receive a commission for people just clicking on the ad.
 (The latter option isn’t anywhere near as popular as the former.)

 When people ask me “what is affiliate marketing?” the best comparison I have come up with is that affiliate marketing is comparable to being a salesperson who works on commission.
 When someone purchases something from the salesperson, the salesperson makes a commission.
 It’s very similar for affiliate marketing.
 When someone clicks a link on your website and makes a purchase you will receive a commission.